mitchos/pyZscaler/docs/zscaler-sdk/zpa/servers-api.markdown

 ---
 layout: default
-title: Servers
+title: Servers API
 parent: ZPA
-nav_order: 3
+permalink: /zscaler-sdk/zpa/servers-api
 ---
 1. TOC
 {:toc}

 ---
+# Zscaler ZPA Servers API

-# Overview
+## Overview

 Server objects in ZPA are used to define the virtual or physical servers that host an application.